Eggs, An Introduction

 For weight loss or fitness goals, protein supersedes artificially flavored or chemically enhanced protein shakes or proteins isolated from other sources.
 A well-balanced diet should include a more effective way of using protein.
 Carbs and protein are essential to replenish the body’s stored energy.

-A study titled International society of sports nutrition position stand: nutrient timing indicates that consuming protein within the first two hours after a workout aids in repairing and rebuilding muscle resulting from training.
+A study titled International society of sports nutrition position stand: nutrient timing indicates that consuming protein within the first two hours after training aids in repairing and rebuilding muscle resulting from training.
 In other words, to maximize recovery, it is recommended to pair eggs with a source of good carbohydrates, for example, oatmeal or toast.